 In case you hadn’t noticed, it’s spooky season!

-But if actual undead hordes appeared on your street tomorrow, would you be ready?
+Zombie films are all the rage, but if actual undead hordes appeared on your street tomorrow, would you be ready?
 Could you survive in a post-apocalyptic hellscape, with flesh-eating zombies on every corner?

 There’s a lot to be learned from years of on-screen horror and sci-fi when it comes to surviving the End Times, but let’s be honest – without a suitable vehicle, you probably wouldn’t last very long.

 Currently, as surprising as it may seem, none of the manufacturers we represent have released a fully zombie-proof car onto the market.
 So, naturally, we took it upon ourselves to explore what a car designed to keep you alive as civilisation crumbles around you might look like…

 When we started thinking about the zombie-proof car of our dreams (or, more realistically, our nightmares), we couldn’t help being inspired by the new Land Rover Defender – “the toughest and most capable Land Rover ever made.”

 But whilst the Defender has been tested in some pretty extreme conditions, it’s not been built to take on the endless swarms of the living dead that we might expect to encounter after an apocalyptic outbreak.

 We’ve re-imagined a familiar 4×4, but with some uncompromising modifications for maximum zombie-proofing…